Is NP Thyroid Any Good?

 Well, I have my own personal experience to draw from but I also have research studies to draw from as well.

 From these studies (1), we know that approximately 50% of people who switch from levothyroxine to DTE (desiccated thyroid extract – another way to describe NDT medications) prefer the DTE or thyroid extract.

-This doesn't GUARANTEE that it will happen in you, after all, there are about 50% of patients who didn't notice a difference.
+This doesn’t GUARANTEE that it will happen to you, after all, there are about 50% of patients didn’t notice a difference.

 But I would argue that doses being equal, you will most likely do better on NP thyroid over levothyroxine.